chyzman/Chyzcord/CONTRIBUTING.md

 - No plugins that require the user to enter their own API key
 - Do not introduce new dependencies unless absolutely necessary and warranted

-## Improve Equicord itself
+## Improve Chyzcord itself

-If you have any ideas on how to improve Equicord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.
+If you have any ideas on how to improve Chyzcord itself.
+PR it then lmk

-Or if you notice any bugs or typos, feel free to fix them!

-## Help out users in our Discord community

-We have an open support channel in our [Discord community](https://discord.gg/5Xh2W87egW).
-Helping out users there is always appreciated!
-The more, the merrier.